Bio-Techne Corporation (TECH)'s Financial Results Comparing With Adaptive Biotechnologies Corporation (NASDAQ:ADPT) | New Business Observer

 |0.00

-Table 1 shows the gross revenue, earnings per share and valuation for Bio-Techne Corporation and Adaptive Biotechnologies Corporation.
+Table 1 demonstrates Bio-Techne Corporation and Adaptive Biotechnologies Corporation’s top-line revenue, earnings per share (EPS) and valuation.

 Profitability